Waffleboy/diary-bot/README.md

 DiaryBot is a telegram bot that sends your text to an email with the current date as the subject.

-## Instructions
+## Instructions (V0.2)

+Version 0.2 is now a full bot, able to serve any number of users, and hence relies on a database.
+If you're looking for the old version that serves just one user but easy to set up, check branch 'v1'.

 1) Fill in the following environment variables with your own:
  - TELEGRAM_DIARYBOT_TOKEN
- - MY_EMAIL_ADDRESS
- - MY_EMAIL_PASSWORD
- - EMAIL_TO_SEND_TO
+ - DIARYBOT_DB (URL for postgres database)

-2) Replace the userNotAuthorised() function with your own telegram handle.
-Then, simply run the bot using python diarybot.py (alternatively, deploy to heroku)
+2) Simply run the bot using python diarybot.py (alternatively, deploy to heroku)

-3) In telegram to the bot, /log <whatever you wanna say here> and thats it.
+3) In telegram to the bot, /register first, then you can /log <whatever you wanna say here> and thats it.

 ## Future Work
-This was a very quick script, so currently it only does the job of sending the text via email to the specified email address.

-Future work such as making it usable for multiple people is in the works.
+- Refactoring
+- Unit tests